Unit testing felt cumbersome while I was still figuring out the code structure of jsonapi-resources-anchor, so I ditched it.

-I still wanted to test my code, though.
+I still wanted to test my code.
+But more integration-y.

 THOR_MERGE=nvim bundle exec rspecrequire "thor"